 Purpose of the document

 The purpose of the Incident Reporting Guidelines is to provide information and advice to SSN users in Member States and participating EFTA States (hereafter referred to as “users”) on how and when to report and share, through SSN, information on incidents and accidents.
-This will enable harmonisation of the procedures between users in accordance with the requirements of Directive 2002/59/EC, as amended.
+This will enable harmonisation of the procedures between users in accordance with the requirements of the VTMIS Directive.
 Legal references to other applicable EU legislation are mentioned in the relevant sections.
 The guidelines also make clear the benefits accrued as a result of users sharing such information.

 The guidelines clarify the procedures for exchanging information on maritime incidents and accidents, including: